EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

     AUTOBAS[PNU=1 LOC=1 LMTO=5 MTO=4 GW=1]

 The basis is similar to **LMTO=4** but **EH** has been set a little deeper.
 This helps the QS<i>GW</i> implementation interpolate between _k_-points.
 The larger basis makes a minor difference to the valence bands; but the conduction bands change, especially the higher in energy you go.

+Note also that the LMTO f orbitals are more efficient in converging the total energy per extra orbital added than plane waves are.

+### _Additional exercises_
+[//]: (/tutorial/lmf/lmf_bi2te3_tutorial/#additional-exercises)

+1. Reduce the smooth Hankel basis set of [Section 5](/tutorial/lmf/lmf_bi2te3_tutorial/#self-consistent-lda-calculation-small-basis) by eliminating the _f_ orbitals.
+This reduces the basis set to 9 orbitals/atom.
+You should find that the total energy is **ehf= -126808.271025**, or

+2. Add APWs to this basis, and observe that the total energy converges to the same value Note also that the LMTO f orbitals are more efficient in converging the total energy per extra orbital added than plane waves are.

 {::comment}